A Beginner’s Guide to Woodworking Projects

 - Miter saw.
 A miter saw helps get straight or angled cuts exactly right every time and you will be surprised how often you use it.
 A compound miter saw does beveled cuts and a sliding variation will cut wider pieces of wood, so anticipate your needs, space and budget when buying.
 Check this great article about miter saws on WoodworkBoss.com

 - Circular or jig saw.
-A circular saw is the ideal tool for long lengths of wood, which the miter saw is unable to do.
+According to SawsHub, a circular saw is the ideal tool for long lengths of wood, which the miter saw is unable to do.
 A jig saw is light and flexible and best for cutting shapes.

 - Electric woodworking router.
 A router can be fit with a variety of bits and put to several uses.
 Its most common use is to round the sharp edges from a board.
 It can also add decorative effects to trim pieces or carve grooves to create joints where boards meet.
 You may be able to put off the router if you pick up a hand planer for rounding edges.